 Ischemic ulcers (wounds) can occur when there is poor blood flow in your legs.
+Ischemic means reduced blood flow to an area of the body.
 Poor blood flow causes cells to die and damages tissue.
 Most ischemic ulcers occur on the feet and legs.
 These types of wounds can be slow to heal.

 Clogged arteries (atherosclerosis) are the most common cause of ischemic ulcers.

 - Clogged arteries prevent a healthy supply of blood from flowing to the legs.
-This means that the tissues in your legs don't get enough nutrients and oxygen.
+This means that the tissues in your legs do not get enough nutrients and oxygen.